swttalyan/protsInLincRNA/README.md

 # Visualization platform
-Command to run the program for the visualization of alignment of two sequences Download the reposiroty from github go to the directory Aligner
+Command to run the program for the visualization of alignment of two sequences.

 cd protsInLincRNA